Undistraction/gatsby-plugin-node-fields/README.md

       {
         name: 'author',
         getter: node => node.frontmatter.author,
-        defaultValue: config.defaults.author,
+        defaultValue: 'John Doe',
       },
     ]
   }
 ]
 ```

-This would result in `node.fields.author` being populated with either the author field of the node's front matter, or with a default value pulled from a config object.
+This would result in `node.fields.author` being populated with either the author field of the node's front matter, or with a default value of 'John Doe'.
+In reality you'd probably want to pull the default value from a config object or similar.

 ### Transforming a value

 Imagine you allow an author to add a `keywords` field to an article's front matter which you use for the `keywords` metadata of the page (which will be a comma-separated list), and also extract for use as tags.
 To make these tags easier to work with you want to convert then to an array of strings.